2008 – 11

 Right Now

-I'm drawn to environments where design helps shape strategy — not just interface.
+I'm drawn to environments where design shapes strategy, not just the interface.